paoqi1997/paoqi1997/README.md

 I'm paoqi1997, an average developer from Shenzhen but now in Guangzhou.

 - 🎮 I'm currently working in the game industry.
-- 📚 I'm currently learning MySQL, Redis, TCP/IP, etc.
+- 📚 I'm currently learning Lua, Redis, TCP/IP, etc.
 - 🔭 I'm looking for help with hot update, frame synchronization, etc.

 **Statistics**